-Gilpin’s problem, however, is that for all the claims of delight to be found in embellished gardens “intirely of the sylvan kind,” he’s hard-pressed to discover any.
-Tours from the Wye valley to the Lake District, and from the west to the frankly unpromising eastern counties, record the disappointments to be found in such scenes, or silently omit them from the final publication.
+For all the apparent delight to be found in embellished gardens “intirely of the sylvan kind,” however, Gilpin is hard-pressed to discover any when he actually visits designed landscapes.
+His picturesque tours, from the Wye Valley to the Lake District, and from the west to the frankly unpromising eastern counties, record the disappointments to be found in such scenes or, as I will show, are silently omitted from the final publication.
 If embellished gardens and park scenes are a peculiar glory of England, they are peculiarly difficult to find.
-Indeed for all the praise of these beautiful landscapes, Gilpin in fact saves some of his strongest invective for them.
-Such terms as “vile,” “puerile,” “trifling,” and “absurd” appear in his accounts of gardens as they do in no other part of his works, and they do so in some cases even after his friends have advised him to remove them from the widely circulated manuscripts.
+Indeed, for all the praise of these beautiful landscapes, Gilpin in fact saves some of his strongest invective for them.
+He terms them “vile,” “puerile,” “trifling,” and “absurd,” language that appears more frequently in his accounts of gardens than in any other portions of his works, and in some cases persists, even after his friends advised him to remove it from manuscript versions, which circulated widely.

-This in itself may also seem an oddity, for Gilpin’s first published work work was on the gardens at Stowe, and on the many pleasures to be had from their perusal.
-Unlike the numerous guidebooks appearing from midcentury, with their carefully detailed accounts of inscriptions, paintings, statues, and structures, Gilpin’s Shafteburean Dialogue on the Gardens . . . at Stow (1748) presents an insistently moral experience: it is far less concerned with recording the detail of Stowe’s famous iconography than with the moral reflections to which his characters assume such features are an invitation.
+The use of such negative description may itself seem an oddity, for in Gilpin’s first published work, on the gardens at Stowe, he observed the many pleasures to be had from their perusal.
+Unlike the numerous guidebooks appearing from midcentury, with their carefully detailed accounts of inscriptions, paintings, statues, and structures, the Dialogue upon the Gardens . . . at Stow (1748) presents an insistently moral experience: it is far less concerned with the details of Stowe’s famous iconography than with the moral reflections to which Gilpin’s characters assume such features are an invitation.
 Certainly Stowe’s physical landscape brings its own particular pleasures to the eye, but the crucial experience of the garden is as a topos, where the physical object is subordinate to, and primarily important as an invitation to, moral reflection.
-Two consequences of this are worth noting: one is that the focus on moral interpretation is a focus also on the individual visitor; the other is that such visitors need not be trammeled by the designing intentions of owners.
-Indeed, the Dialogue insists on the genteel understanding of the viewer at times in the face of the owner and designer’s agenda: we might, for example, read those moments where the Dialogue engages with Stowe’s more risqué elements (the smutty rhymes, the louche paintings, the party politics), and insists on the genteel view, as a means of asserting the viewer, rather than the owner’s, vision.
-Gilpin’s two visitors can quite literally turn their backs on these aspects and look for something else.
-One further consequence is that the moral status of the garden is itself brought into scrutiny.
-Posing a question to which he already knows the answer, Gilpin’s Polypthon asks if gardens are not mere objects of waste, and the expected response is not only that, like other luxuries, gardens circulate money through the economy, but that—in the case of Stowe at least—they help to reform the national taste and in reforming that taste help also to reform the nation’s virtue.
-That the moral status of such ventures can be questioned, however, is also important; and while the Dialogue would seem to support the moral value of the garden quite firmly, I will go on to suggest that in the dialogic exchange between Gilpin’s two speakers we see a tension between wealth and taste, owning and understanding, pleasures physical and moral, virtues public and private, which would be played out more thoroughly—and in fact more uneasily—in the singular voice of Gilpin’s picturesque tours.
+Two immediate consequences are worth noting: the focus on moral interpretation is also a focus on individual visitors; and the responses of such visitors need not be trammeled by the designing intentions of owners.
+Indeed, the Dialogue insists on the genteel understanding of the viewer, at times in the face of the owner and designer’s agenda: for example, those moments when the Dialogue engages with Stowe’s more risqué elements (the smutty rhymes, the louche paintings, the party politics), yet insists on a genteel view of them, can be read as a means of asserting the viewer’s, rather than the owner’s, vision.
+Gilpin’s two visitors can quite literally turn their backs on these elements and look for something else.
+One further consequence is that the moral status of the garden is itself brought under scrutiny.
+Posing a question to which he already knows the answer, Gilpin’s Polypthon asks if gardens are not merely wasteful, eliciting the expected response: gardens, like other luxuries, not only circulate money through the economy but also—in the case of Stowe at least—help to reform the national taste, and in so doing help to reform the nation’s virtue.
+That the moral status of such ventures can be questioned, however, is itself important.
+While the Dialogue would seem to support the moral value of the garden quite firmly, I will go on to suggest that in the dialogic exchange between Gilpin’s two speakers we see a tension—between wealth and taste, owning and understanding, pleasures physical and moral, virtues public and private—which would be played out more thoroughly, and at the same time more uneasily, in the singular voice of Gilpin’s picturesque tours.

 In the Wrong Garden